A Diverse & Vibrant Intellectual Community

 Georgetown’s faculty has a long and rich tradition engaging issues central to education, learning, and educational policy.
-Faculty in Government, Psychology, Sociology, Linguistics and the McCourt School of Public Policy all have extensive research and teaching portfolios that center on education.
-Drawing together these faculty, through both the M.A. in Educational Transformation (MAET) program and through the Georgetown Education Network, is a major new priority for the Graduate School.
-The MAET program draws extensively on the insights and knowledge of these interdisciplinary researchers, teachers and thinkers.
+Faculty in Government, Psychology, Sociology, Linguistics, and the McCourt School of Public Policy all have extensive research and teaching portfolios that center on education, and MAET draws extensively on the insights and knowledge of these interdisciplinary researchers, teachers and thinkers.
+Bringing together these faculty – through both MAET and the Georgetown Education Network – is a major new priority for the Graduate School of Arts & Sciences.

 Associate Teaching Professor, EDIJ